Nitroglycerin (medication): Tolerance

-After long-term use for chronic conditions, nitrate tolerance—tolerance to agents such as GTN— may develop in a patient, reducing its effectiveness.
-Tolerance is defined as the loss of symptomatic and hemodynamic effects of GTN and/or the need for higher doses of the drug to achieve the same effects, and was first described soon after the introduction of GTN in cardiovascular therapy.
+After long-term use for chronic conditions, nitrate tolerance—tolerance to agents such as nitroglycerin—may develop in a patient, reducing its effectiveness.
+Tolerance is defined as the loss of symptomatic and hemodynamic effects of nitroglycerin or the need for higher doses of the drug to achieve the same effects, and was first described soon after the introduction of nitroglycerin in cardiovascular therapy.
 Studies have shown that nitrate tolerance is associated with vascular abnormalities which have the potential to worsen patients' prognosis.
 These include endothelial and autonomic dysfunction.

 The mechanisms of nitrate tolerance have been investigated over the last 30 years, and several hypotheses to explain tolerance have been offered, including: